We are now in Incentivized Beta! Join our discord.

 The answer is, we don’t know.
 And we don’t know because there’s no way to know.
 We don’t know what data these models were trained on, because no mechanism exists for proving it.
 There’s no way for users to verify data provenance, because there’s no way for builders to verify it themselves.

-This is the problem that Grass plans to solve, and we’re now building a layer 2 data rollup to solve it.
+This is the problem that Grass plans to solve, and we’re now building a data rollup to solve it.
 How, you may ask?

 Allow us to explain.

-How a Layer Two Will Establish Data Provenance
+How a Data Rollup Will Establish Data Provenance

 The world needs a method for proving the origin of AI training data, and that’s what Grass is now building.
 Soon, every time data is scraped by Grass nodes, metadata will be recorded to verify the website it was scraped from.
 This metadata will then be permanently embedded in every dataset, enabling builders to know its source with total certainty.
 They can then share this lineage with their users, who can rest easier knowing that the AI models they interact with were not deliberately trained to give misleading answers.

 This will be a big lift and involve a major expansion of our protocol as we prepare for scraping operations to reach tens of millions of web requests per minute.
 Each of these will need to be validated, which will take more throughput than any L1 can provide.
-That’s why we’re announcing our plan to build a layer 2 solution to handle this significant upgrade to our capabilities.
-The L2 will be a sovereign rollup, featuring a ZK processor so that metadata can be batched for validation and used to provide a persistent lineage for every dataset we produce.
-This is what it will take for the base layer of all AI development to advance to the next stage.
+That’s why we’re announcing our plan to build a rollup solution to handle this significant upgrade to our capabilities.
+The sovereign rollup will feature a ZK processor so that metadata can be batched for validation and used to provide a persistent lineage for every dataset we produce.

 The benefits of this are numerous: it will combat data poisoning, empower open source AI, and create a path towards user visibility into the models we interact with every day.